ProjectEvergreen/greenwood/www/pages/plugins/rollup.md

 ## Rollup

-These plugins allow users to tap into the [Rollup](https://rollupjs.org/) configuration that Greenwood uses to build and optimize the static assets (JS / CSS) of your site when running the `build` command.
-Simply use the `provider` method to return an array of rollup plugins.
-Easy!
+Though rare, there may be cases and opportunities for tapping into the bundling process for Greenwood.
+If so, this plugin type allow users to tap into Greenwood's [Rollup](https://rollupjs.org/) configuration to provide any Rollup plugins you may want to use.
+Simply use the `provider` method to return an array of Rollup plugins.

 ### Example
 Install your favorite rollup plugin(s), then create a simple object to provide those plugins to Greenwood.